 The SAAS/Cloud Vendors Versus On-premises Vendors for Long-term Software Evaluation

 Most enterprise software that is sold is called “on-premises,” meaning that the software is installed on the servers of the buyer and is managed by the buyer.
-With SaaS/Cloud, the buyer does not actually install any software.
+With SaaS/Cloud, the buyer does not install any software.
 Instead, the buyer receives the right to use the software that is installed at the vendor’s location.
-There are a number of advantages and disadvantages to this approach; however one of the major advantages is that companies that offer their software as a SaaS/ Cloud solution are in a very good position to offer trials of their software.
+There are several advantages and disadvantages to this approach; however, one of the significant benefits is that companies that offer their software as a SaaS/ Cloud solution are in an excellent position to offer trials of their software.
 However, only around 4% of all enterprise software is delivered as SaaS at the time of this publication.
 Some companies like Arena Solutions allow companies to test drive their software for thirty days by logging into their demo environment.
 However, other SaaS vendors do not offer this service.
-For instance Data Alliance, an SaaS vendor that I was analyzing recently, chooses to follow the on-premises model of presenting demos to potential clients, even though they could easily provide an SaaS demo environment for companies to test drive at their leisure.
+For instance Data Alliance, a SaaS vendor that I was analyzing recently, chooses to follow the on-premises model of presenting demos to potential clients, even though they could quickly provide a SaaS demo environment for companies to test drive at their leisure.

 It should not be news to anyone that information that comes out of sales in any area is often not reliable.
-This of course also extends to marketing literature.
+This, of course, also extends to marketing literature.
 However, there is also an enormous continuum of accuracy along which any vendor can reside.
-For instance, I have found that when a marketing message comes from SAP it will be either outright false, an exaggeration or a misrepresentation of the facts.
-Because of this, I have to verify the statement through my own research.
+For instance, I have found that when a marketing message comes from SAP, it will be either outright false, an exaggeration, or a misrepresentation of the facts.
+Because of this, I have to verify the statement through my research.
 However, on the other end of the continuum is the example of Arena Solutions, where I have yet to find something inaccurate in their marketing documentation.
-However, I can say these things with confidence about both of these software vendors because I have worked with these software vendors for years and read a very large amount of documentation by both companies and have firsthand experience with their applications.
-When one is new to a software vendor it makes sense to take a skeptical approach to their marketing documentation and statements.
-When the topic turns to the software demo, there are all types of simple ways to improve the accuracy of information that is received from a demo that buyers do not take advantage of.
+However, I can say these things with confidence about both of these software vendors because I have worked with these software vendors for years and read a vast amount of documentation by both companies and have firsthand experience with their applications.
+When one is new to a software vendor, it makes sense to take a skeptical approach to their marketing documentation and statements.
+When the topic turns to the software demo, there are all types of simple ways to improve the accuracy of the information that is received from a demo that buyers do not take advantage of.
 The first principle on which the demo should be based is that the demo is entirely for the benefit of the buying company.
-This means that the buyer has the right to control the demo as they see fit, and to have his or her own people participate in using the application during the demo.
+This means that the buyer has the right to control the demo as they see fit, and to have his or her people participate in using the application during the demo.

 Luckily this is an easy matter with modern web conferencing applications where various people can take control of the computers that are presenting.
-Demos have well-known limitations, the easiest to understand is that demos provide a small amount of time to the evaluators to actually get exposure to the application.
-Companies with the weakest applications have the greatest incentives to limit the buyer interaction with the application and have the software selection made on more strategic and abstract grounds.
+Demos have well-known limitations; the easiest to understand is that demos provide a small amount of time to the evaluators to get exposure to the application.
+Companies with the weakest applications have the most significant incentives to limit the buyer interaction with the application and have the software selection made on more strategic and abstract grounds.
 The converse is also true.
-The vendors with the best software want you to spend more time with their application.
+The vendors with the best software want you to spend more time with their applications.
 One example of this is Arena Solutions.
 Arena Solutions offers a 30 day free trial of their software and is happy to sell a single license to a company for roughly $80 per month for one user.
-They know, that once in the door, their application has a high likelihood of being used, and for more users to ask their management for a license.
-Software vendors like SAP want a major commitment up front.
-Once the commitment is made, the buyer’s flexibility is greatly limited.
+They know that once in the door, their application has a high likelihood of being used.
+And for more users to ask their management for a license.
+Software vendors like SAP want a significant commitment upfront.
+Once the commitment is made, the buyer’s flexibility is significantly limited.
 I have performed software recovery analysis for many companies for applications that never should have been purchased.
-However, after so much money has been spent on the software license, as well as the implementation, there is a very strong disincentive to move away from the sunk cost of a bad decision.
-This is actually a major difference between on-premises versus SaaS vendors.
+However, after so much money has been spent on the software license, as well as the implementation, there is a powerful disincentive to move away from the sunk cost of a bad decision.
+This is a significant difference between on-premises versus SaaS vendors.

 With SaaS vendors, there is a much greater incentive to keep their customers satisfied because a SaaS customer can more easily terminate their software subscription.
-Integration is a major area of overemphasis in software selections.
+Integration is a significant area of overemphasis in software selections.
 First, any application can be made to integrate with any other application, and many pre-built adapters that are marketed by software vendors are often much less than they appear during the sales process.
-Some software vendors, because of their desire to control the purchases of their clients toward their products have deliberately exaggerated the costs of application integration to clients.
-In fact, ERP purchases have been greatly justified by the desire to reduce integration costs.
-However, as is explained in the book The Real Story Behind ERP: Separating Fact from Fiction, the percentage of integration costs that make up IT budgets has not declined after the introduction of ERP systems so the concept of ERP reducing integration costs has been all marketing hyperbole.
-The primary objective of any software selection should be to get the best application, which can meet the business requirements, not to attempt to save money, for which there is no evidence will be saved, by trying to minimize integration costs with other applications.
-Client references sound like an easy way to find out information about how effective the software has been in other accounts.
-However, in practice client references are tricky.
-It would be more useful to actually speak to the system’s users than the executives, but those resources are generally not made available during a client reference check.
+Some software vendors, because of their desire to control the purchases of their clients toward their products, have deliberately exaggerated the costs of application integration to clients.
+ERP purchases have significantly been justified by the desire to reduce integration costs.
+However, as is explained in the book The Real Story Behind ERP: Separating Fact from Fiction, the percentage of integration costs that make up IT budgets has not declined after the introduction of ERP systems.
+So the concept of ERP reducing integration costs has been all marketing hyperbole.
+The primary objective of any software selection should be to get the best application, which can meet the business requirements, not to attempt to save money, for which no evidence will be saved by trying to minimize integration costs with other applications.
+Client references sound like an easy way to find out information about how useful the software has been indifferent accounts.
+However, in practice, client references are tricky.
+It would be more helpful to speak to the system’s users than the executives, but those resources are generally not made available during a client reference check.